Virtual-Machine-Vagrant/vagrant-dhdp/README.md

 ```
 git clone https://github.com/loispuig/vagrant-dhdp.git
 ```
-Edit Vagrantfile to fit your needs, then launch the boxe:
+Edit Vagrantfile to fit your needs, then launch the box:
 ```
 vagrant up
 ```

 Once up:
 * Your files are stored in the 'www' directory.
-* Open a web browser and navigate to http://localhost:8080 or https://localhost:8443
+* Open a web browser and navigate to http://10.10.10.10 or https://10.10.10.10
 * phpMyAdmin can be found at the /phpmyadmin adress

 ## Reference